chrisperfer/todoist-mcp-server/tools/todoist/README.md

 3. Use 'list sections' to verify section existence before creating or moving tasks
 4. Project names are case-sensitive and must match exactly (including emojis)
 5. When creating sections, verify the project exists first to avoid duplicate projects
 6. When filtering by project name, include any emojis that are part of the project name
+7. Use find.js with batch commands for efficient bulk operations
+8. Keep filter queries simple and specific for better reliability
+9. Use --json output for programmatic processing or data export
+10. Verify task IDs before performing batch operations